Building a Machine Learning Development Environment

 (env) $ pip install -U pip

-Later, to deactivate the virtual environment, use the deactivate command.
-When the environment is activated, any packages you install with the pip command will be installed in this isolated environment, and Python will use these packages.
+command.
+When the environment is activated, any packages installed with the pip command will be installed in this isolated environment, and Python will use these packages.

-When installing pip on the system, you download and install a binary file from the distribution’s (in this case, Ubuntu) mirror server, but this binary file is often not the latest version as updates are generally slow (in the author’s case, version 20.3.4 was installed).
-To use the latest version of pip, run the following command to install (or upgrade if already installed) pip in the user’s home directory.
+When installing pip on your system, you download and install a binary file from the distribution’s mirror server (Ubuntu in this case), which is often not the latest version due to delayed updates (in my case, version 20.3.4 was installed).
+To use the latest version of pip, run the following command to install (or upgrade if already installed) pip in your home directory:

 1